-Depending upon what level of authority is vested in the housing committee by the Chief in Council, either the housing committee, the Chief in Council, or ideally the two in partnership will establish a clear and defensible membership eligibility policy.
-The policy must be consistently applied to all applicants and must be in keeping with the goals and objectives of the housing committee in addition to complying with provincial tenancy and human rights legislation.
-Separate policies must be developed for each individual project or program administered by the housing committee in order reflect differences in project goals.
-For example, the criteria for selecting tenants for an urban youth at risk program will be different from those used to select tenants for a supportive seniors' development, which in turn will differ from criteria used to select applicants for a subsidized home-ownership program.
+Depending upon what level of authority is vested in the Housing Authority by the Chief in Council, either the Housing Authority, the Chief in Council, or the two in partnership will establish a clear and defensible membership eligibility policy.
+The policy must be consistently applied to all applicants and must be in keeping with the goals and objectives of the Housing Authority's mandate in addition to complying with provincial tenancy and human rights legislation.
+Separate policies must be developed for each individual project or program administered by the Housing Authority in order reflect differences in project goals.